-Digital Divide refers to the gap between populations that have access to internet and Information communication technologies (ICTs) and those who have restricted access or none at all.
+The digital divide refers to the gap between populations that have access to internet and Information communication technologies (ICTs) and those who have restricted access or none at all.
 ICTs include internet, computers and mobile phones among others.
 To ensure the larger population including persons with disabilities benefit from socioeconomic opportunities afforded through these ICTs, there is an overwhelming need to make the ICTs accessible to everyone and narrow the digital gap.
-Due to barriers in society, Persons with disabilities face various challenges in activities of daily living, technology has the potential to eliminate or significantly reduce these barriers and promote equality as envisioned in local and international various legal instruments.
-ICTs Accessibility involves deliberate effort to design and deploy technologies, be it hardware or software, that can be used by larger extend of population including use of assistive technology (AT) devices to ensure comprehensive access to the ICTs.
+Due to barriers in society, persons with disabilities face various challenges in activities of daily living, technology has the potential to eliminate or significantly reduce these barriers and promote equality as envisioned in local and international various legal instruments.
+ICTs accessibility involves deliberate effort to design and deploy technologies, be it hardware or software, that can be used by larger extend of population including use of assistive technology (AT) devices to ensure comprehensive access to the ICTs.

 Kenya Population and Housing Census (KPHC) 2019

-The numbers for digital penetration may not be rosy, but it shows that there in an increment in usage of ICTs either for economic or social reasons.
+The numbers for digital access may not be rosy, but it shows that there is an increment in usage of ICTs either for economic or social reasons.
 In almost all domains in life, the local and global increase in uptake and spread of ICTs has given rise to new and exciting opportunities for everyone including persons with disabilities.

 Technological advancements and innovations

 Around 15% of world population lives with some form of disability of which 2-4 % experience difficulty in performing activities of daily living independently.
 Accessible ICTs improves quality of life of persons with disabilities, by enabling them to fully participate in societal activities on equal basis with others and live independently.
 But the promise of ICTs cannot be realized without supportive legislation, appropriate infrastructure and adequate financing.
-In terms of Legislation Kenya has made commendable stride on this end.
-The National ICT Policy in accessibility section it captures the need to have fully accessible ICTs for persons with disabilities and promotion of innovations towards this end.
+In terms of legislation, Kenya has made commendable strides on this end.
+The National ICT Policy in accessibility captures the need to have fully accessible ICTs for persons with disabilities and promotion of innovations towards this end.
 The missing part is the implementation of these good policy statements.
-Government should promote and champion the implementation of existing laws and policies dealing with digital accessibility.
+The government should promote and champion the implementation of existing laws and policies dealing with digital accessibility.

 The advancement of ICTs has necessitated change on how governments, private organization and other institutions like banks conduct their daily business.
 This means that information regarding livelihood, health or education and provision of essential services is likely to be disseminated and provided through ICTs and if these ICTs are inaccessible by larger percentage of population including persons with disabilities then they miss out on these life-saving information and services.
 This not only undermines their rights as envisioned in our laws but also undermines realization of ICT-enabled inclusive development in the county.